EIHW/ComParE2021/README.md

 This Sub-Challenge is based on a corpus collected by Delft University, The Netherlands.

-The task is a 3-class classifciation, and the classes for the data are either 'Low', 'Medium' or 'High'.
+The task is a 3-class classifciation, and the classes for the data are either Low=0, Medium=1 or High=2.

 Apart from the standard ComParE baseline toolkits (openSMILE, Bag-of-Audio-Words), we additionally provide a Deep End-to-End approach (end2you).